Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Bosonic open quantum systems

 with $T = \mathcal{K}$.
 In addition, it is also invariant under the global spin flip and hence respects the $\mathbb{Z}_2$ unitary symmetry

 Now, let us add dephasing in Eq.~(\ref{eq: spin-dephasing}) and investigate symmetry of the Lindbladian.
 The dissipation term reads

-where $Z_{i}^{+}$ and $Z_{i}^{-}$ are the Pauli matrix in the ket and bra spaces, respectively.
+where $Z_{i}^{+}$ and $Z_{i}^{-}$ are the Pauli matrices in the ket and bra spaces, respectively.
+Symmetry of this model was investigated also in Ref.~\cite{Prosen-12A}.
 As discussed above, the Lindbladian $\mathcal{L}$ is invariant under modular conjugation because of its Hermiticity-preserving nature.
 In addition, symmetry in the original XYZ model can survive even in the presence of dissipation.
-In fact, time-reversal symmetry of the XYZ model in Eq.~(\ref{eq: XYZ-TRS}) survives, and the Lindbladian $\mathcal{L}$ respects time-reversal symmetry$^{\dag}$ in Eq.~(\ref{eq: spin-TRS-dag}), although time-reversal symmetry is violated.
+In fact, time-reversal symmetry of the XYZ model in Eq.~(\ref{eq: XYZ-TRS}) survives, and the Lindbladian $\mathcal{L}$ respects time-reversal symmetry$^{\dag}$ in Eq.~(\ref{eq: spin-TRS-dag}).
 Furthermore, similarly to the $\mathbb{Z}_2$ unitary symmetry in Eq.~(\ref{eq: XYZ-Z2-flip}), the Lindbladian $\mathcal{L}$ is invariant under the global spin flip in the double Hilbert space and respects

-By contrast, the dephasing in Eq.~(\ref{eq: spin-dephasing}) breaks the spin-flip in the individual ket or bra space.
+By contrast, the dephasing in Eq.~(\ref{eq: spin-dephasing}) breaks the spin-flip symmetry in the individual ket or bra space.
 Nevertheless, under the combination of the spin flip and time reversal, the Lindbladian respects

 with the spin flip $U^{\pm} \coloneqq \prod_{i} X_{i}^{\pm}$ in the individual ket or bra space.
 This symmetry is considered as particle-hole symmetry$^{\dag}$ (or equivalently, time-reversal symmetry) in the 38-fold symmetry classification of non-Hermitian operators.
 The constant shift $\mathrm{tr}\,\mathcal{L}/\mathrm{tr}\,I = - \sum_{i}\gamma_i$ is needed to capture this symmetry, as discussed in Sec.~\ref{subsec: shift}.